 Medicaid is administered by the Department of Health and Human Services (HHS) in partnership with the states, and is the primary source of health coverage for over 50 million Americans.
 Enacted in 1965, as Title XIX of the Social Security Act, Medicaid provides coverage to lower-income individuals, children, and families who often do not have access to other sources of health insurance.
 The Medicaid program also provides long-term care services and support to seniors and individuals of all ages with disabilities.

 Agency Accountable Official: Ellen Murray, Assistant Secretary for Financial Resources

-Program Accountable Official: Peter Budetti, Deputy Administrator for Program Integrity, Centers for Medicare & Medicaid Services
+Program Accountable Official: Shantanu Agrawal, M.D., Deputy Administrator and Director for the Center for Program Integrity, Centers for Medicare & Medicaid Services

-Note: Note: HHS calculated and is reporting a three-year weighted national error rate that includes data from Fiscal Years (FYs) 2010, 2011, and 2012.
+Note: HHS calculated and is reporting a rolling national improper payment rate that is based on measurements that were conducted in Fiscal Years (FYs) 2013, 2014, and 2015.